James4Ever0/notes/Image and audio feature extraction for Language Models.md

 ## Audio processing

+For multilanguage context, you would like to use speaker detection models like [pyannote]().
+[Diart]() is based on that and can be used in real time.

+[Whisper-streaming](https://github.com/ufal/whisper_streaming) uses Longest- algoritm to segment chunks of audio and merge common patterns.

+---

+Whisper architecture is comprised of an audio encoder and transcription decoder.
+The output of the encoder is feed into every cross attention layer of the decoder.
+For feature extraction, you only need to use the encoder.

+---

 Different audio transformers choose different context window sizes.
 Like LLMs, they can be streamed.
 However during training they must use a fixed context size.

-For Whisper, the context size is 30 seconds.
+For [Whisper](https://github.com/OpenAI/whisper), the context size is 30 seconds.
 Confugurable at: `WhisperFeatureExtractor(=30, ...)`

 For AST, it is 10.24 seconds.
 You can find more info about input and output sizes [here](https://github.com/YuanGongND/ast).
 Configurable at: `(=1024, ...)`